crystalontheweb/WT-gatsby-netlify-cms/src/pages/index.md

 intro:
   blurbs:
     - image: /img/zoom-blue.jpg
-      text: "Recent years have seen a major increase in the use of Zoom for webinars, remote work, distance education, and online social relations.
+      text: "<a href="/">Home</a>Recent years have seen a major increase in the use of Zoom for webinars, remote work, distance education, and online social relations.
 The increase led to Zoom being the 5th most downloaded mobile app worldwide in 2020 at 477 million downloads. "